Teaching-myself-Godot/rewriting-zelia-tutorial/day-1.md

 ### Starting the MockAirTimer when the jump button was pressed

-Change the `_process` func like to match this snippet; changes and additions are under the comments.
+Change the `_process` func to match this snippet; changes and additions are under the comments.

 ```gdscript
 func _process(delta):